White sand and turquoise ocean at North Bay Beach

 During the winter months, Atlantic humpback whales travel to the warm waters of two subterranean ocean banks found to the southeast of the Turks and Caicos, the Silver Banks and the Mouchoir Banks, to mate and give birth.
 Due to the deep Columbus Passage that separates the underwater Turks Islands plateau from the Caicos Islands plateau, whales are naturally funneled past Salt Cay.

 The highlight of a whale sighting is an in-water snorkeling encounter.
-One of the few places in the world that allows this practice (with warm water too!), it’s an unforgettable experience to swim with wild whales in their natural environment.
+One of the few places in the world that allows this practice (with warm water too), Salt Cay offers an unforgettable experience to swim with wild whales in their natural environment.

-The transport options on Salt Cay are a little different that what’s commonly seen at tropical destinations.
+The transport options on Salt Cay are a little different from what’s commonly seen at tropical destinations.

 Due to the island’s limited size, off-road golf carts are the favored way to get around.
-The free use of golf carts is included with some vacation rentals, and the carts may also be hired as well if you’re visiting for the day.
+The free use of golf carts is included with some vacation rentals.

 The water and beach at North Bay, Salt Cay with clouds in the sky.